atran1015/ftp/README.md

+Group Members:

+Zhibin Ren zhibinren79@gmail.com

+Language used: Python

+How to run:
 User Two terminals to run both

-Run server.py first:
+To run server.py:

 python server.py PORTNUMBER

-Run client.py
+To run client.py

-python client.py localhost PORTNUMBER (works but that's not what we need)
+python client.py localhost PORTNUMBER

-Need to be fixed:
-python client.py ecs.fullerton.edu PORTNUMBER

-is not working
+Notes about our progaram:

+Things to do after coding part is done:

+push everything into one folder then tar it